Redcoats & Resistance

 Located at the historic Class of 49er Lodge at West Point, N.Y., the whole weekend will feature 8 AMAZING speakers on a variety of specific thematic topics in regards to the New York Invasion.
 A light breakfast and lunch on both Saturday and Sunday will be provided compliments of the Brigade of the American Revolution and thanks to the Roy Najecki Sponsorship!
 A buffet dinner will be served at 6:00 PM on Saturday and will have a cash bar available for libations!

-You will be required to pick up your West Point Security Pass on Friday Night or Saturday morning at Holiday Inn Express & Suites West Point-Fort Montgomery hotel.
+You will be required to pick up your West Point Security Pass on Friday Night or Saturday morning.

 As this conference is being held on West Point, which is an active US Military Base, all participants will be required to share their full name, address, DOB, State issued ID number and/or passport number.
 This information will be shared with the Security Team at West Point who will perform a security check to clear everyone to enter the base.